C9HS-TISTA/petshop-api-demo/README.md

 # petshop-api-demo
-Angular UI for blockchain adding and reading business
+Angular UI for blockchain adding and reading business from API